theRealProHacker/Positron/README.md

     - target: The Element clicked (bubbles)
     - pos: the mouse position on the screen
     - mods: An int mask, which mods are pressed
-    - button: invalid: 0, left: 1, middle: 2, right: 3, 4 and 5 are special buttons
+    - button: invalid: 0, left: 1, middle: 2, right: 3; 4 and 5 are special buttons
-    - buttons: An int mask which mouse buttons are down
+    - buttons: A bit mask of which mouse buttons are down
     - detail: Which click this is.
 The 1st, 2nd, 3rd, ...
 - `mousedown`:
     - target: The Element the mouse was pressed in